nodeshift/opossum/README.md

 * `close` - emitted when the breaker state changes to `closed`
 * `halfOpen` - emitted when the breaker state changes to `halfOpen`
 * `fallback` - emitted when the breaker has a fallback function and executes it
+* `semaphore-locked` - emitted when the breaker is at capacity and cannot execute the request

 Handling events gives a greater level of control over your application behavior.